ThomasTyte/T2-s-Barbershop/README.md

   <img src="./images/Screenshot 2024-09-23 211747.png" style="width:600px">
   <img src="./images/Screenshot (6).png" style="width:600px">

+User Stories:

+- A user can navigate the 3 main pages with the nav-bar located at the top of every page.
+- A user could aslo navigate the Home-Page with a carousel feature diplaying images related to the barbershop theme.
+On the hompage there is a service list located in the center.
+There is also a youtube video located at the bottom of the page.
+- A user could use the footer links located at the bottom of every page.
+- A user could use the booking page to submit a form using details about the requested service.
+- The user could navigate the products page, select wanted items and submit the order which is submitted with a send button at the bottom of the page.
+This sends the information in the "get method" it is displayed at the top of the url.

 Technologies Used:

 - HTML
 - CSS
 - Bootstrap
 - W3 Html Checker

+Things I would change or add:

+- I woulod like to add another side-by-side carousel.
+- I would like to add a "cart" so the user could combine their order ina simple way.
+- I would like to add a working search-bar to navigate the website.